 April 26, 2023: 1 hour and 22 minute meeting including 14 minute of debate which terminated the $3.5m Macedon Square project.
 Also passed the draft community infrastructure plan and the tree planting policy.
 Watch archive of webcast.
 See minutes.

-March 28, 2023: 1 hour and 28 minute meeting including sports facility development plan, Aquarena outdoor plan, MAV motion, state govt advocacy update and 3 confidential items including a new contrast for the CEO.
+March 28, 2023: 1 hour and 28 minute meeting including sports facility development plan, Aquarena outdoor plan, MAV motion, state govt advocacy update and 3 confidential items including a new contract for the CEO.
 See minutes.

 February 28, 2023: 1 hour and 47 minute public meeting including 35 minutes of public questions at the start, the draft sports field pricing policy, a strong EV and gambling motion for ALGA, approval of the RAP, the Wonga Park reserve masterplan, half year financial and capital works reports and 4 confidential items, which took another half an hour.
 See minutes and watch archive of webcast.

 December 13, 2022: 91 minute meeting covering 2023 committee appointments, a new community grants policy taking in Community Houses, the climate action plan, finalisation of the 4 year planning review, a Stephen Mayne motion to review planning delegations and a confidential property matter at the end.
 See minutes and watch archive of the webcast.

 November 22, 2022: 65 minute meeting covering some committee retirements, the library annual report, the eastern region sports strategy and September quarter report.
 See minutes and watch webcast archive.

 November 3, 2022: 48 minute annual meeting where Cr Deirdre Diamante was elected as mayor for the next 12 months and Cr Tomas Lightbody as deputy mayor.
 See minutes.